-Although immigrants who enter the U.S. without proper documentation break federal law, they are considered civil detainees who are in detention for "administrative purposes."309 The 2002 Homeland Security Act created the Bureau of Citizenship and Immigration Services within DHS and provided that DHS would enforce the Homeland Security Act and have primary enforcement responsibility over other immigration laws.310 In 2017, ICE, a federal agency under the jurisdiction of DHS, maintained an average daily population of 30,539 immigrants held in detention facilities.311 Although facilities housing immigrants are not criminal detention facilities, many have the trappings of such facilities, including barbed wire fences and clothing similar to prison uniforms.312
+Although immigrants who enter the U.S. without proper documentation break federal law, they are considered civil detainees who are in detention for "administrative purposes."
+The 2002 Homeland Security Act created the Bureau of Citizenship and Immigration Services, now the United States Citizenship and Immigration Services ("USCIS"), within DHS and provided that DHS would enforce the Homeland Security Act and have primary enforcement responsibility over other immigration laws.
+ICE, a federal agency under the jurisdiction of DHS, maintained an average daily population of 28,289 immigrants held in detention facilities.
+Although facilities housing immigrants are not criminal detention facilities, many have the trappings of such facilities, including barbed wire fences and clothing similar to prison uniforms.